ec500-software-engineering/project-15-food_sharing_app/README.md

 # Food sharing App
 ## Project Intro
-Across the world, there are restaurants that waste tons of excess food everyday.
-This app is to establish a link between restaurants and the charity homes/needy households to enable excess food donation.
-There is also a 'goodwill' points system for restaurants to get rewarded for such a noble deed which they can use for their own marketing efforts by being a responsible social business as well.
+Across the world, there are restaurants other food services that waste tons of excess food everyday.
+This web application is to establish a link between restaurants and the charity homes/needy households to enable the donation of excess food.

 ## User Story
-* As a restaurant owner - if I have excess food available for donation, I would log in to the app and indicate yes on it, then I can get “goodwill gold”.
-Also, it will help me with my own marketing efforts.
+* As a restaurant owner - if I have excess food available for donation, I would log in to the web app and add the available food.
 * As Charities/households - we will go onto the application, see restaurants on a map in our area with excess food available.
 And contact with the restaurants and get the food.

 ## Modular Architecture